 We often get asked to explain the difference between a graduand and a graduate.
 At the beginning of the graduation ceremony, you will be a graduand which means that you have passed all the examinations required for a particular award and therefore will be eligible to graduate.
 By the end of the ceremony you will have become a graduate of the university as your award will have been conferred and your degree certificate will be given to you.
 It is not until the Chancellor or their designated representative admit you into the University Convocation that you are an official graduate of Aston University.

 The ceremony begins with the entry of the procession.
 You should stand as the procession music begins and remain standing until the Chancellor or their designated representative declares the congregation ‘open’.

-In addition to your degrees, the University often confer Honorary Degrees.
+In addition to your degrees, the university often confer Honorary Degrees.
 These are usually presented at the beginning of the ceremony.

 When the presentation of awards begins, the Marshals will signal to one row at a time to file out from their seats.
 It is important that you remain in the correct order.

 At the end of the ceremony stand for the National Anthem and remain standing while the Academic Procession leaves the platform.
-The Marshals will then instruct you to file out a row at a time to follow the Academic Procession out of the Auditorium.
-Males need to put their caps back on when joining the procession.
+The Marshals will then instruct you to file out a row at a time to follow the Academic Procession out of the auditorium.